-1) Microphone Sensitivity And Gain Setup
+1) Sensitivity And Gain Setup

 Microphone sensitivity is very important when choosing the right mic for your needs.
 Usually, it’s measured with a 1 kHz sine wave at a 94 dB sound pressure level (SPL).

-2) Microphone Windshield (Windscreen) to Suppress Outdoor Sounds
+2) Windshield (Windscreen)

-3) Pop Filter to Eliminate Unwanted Sounds
+3) Pop Filter

 *Some microphones actually have a pop filter built-in, so you should do your research.

 You should apply a high pass / low cut background noise filter which removes low-frequency rumble and DC offset.
-Set the frequency control at 10 Hz if you want to eliminate DC offset only.
+Set the freq control at 10 Hz if you want to eliminate DC offset only.
 A harmonic notch filter cut at 50 Hz or 60 Hz will be able to ensure that AC hum is easily removed.

-These are five basic filter types:
+These are five basic types:

 - All-Pass (or Phase-Shift) filter type has no effect on the amplitude of the signal.
 Its function is, without affecting its amplitude, to change the phase of the signal.

-The most popular and can be found on any mixer is a low cut (high-pass) filter which reduces low-frequency rumble from an audio or mic signal.
+The most popular and can be found on any mixer is a low cut (high-pass) filter which reduces rumble from an audio or mic signal.
 Start from 20hz and go up until you find the sweet spot without affecting sound source.
 For example, for male vocals, you could go up to 100hz.
 For a female, up to 120hz.
-Experiment to get the best possible microphone noise reduction.
-If you want to removed static, these filters can be quite effective.You should also
+Experiment to achieve the best possible microphone noise suppression.
+If you want to remove static noise, these filters can be quite effective.

 After we have applied the filters, if background sounds are still present, we should fine-tune the signal with the equalizer.